CompuTec/appengine-docs/current/administrators-guide/configuration-and-administration/overview.md

 For HANA

-    Go to HANA Studio.
+- Go to HANA Studio.
-    Choose the required database.
+- Choose the required database.
-    Find the SBO_SP_POSTTRANSACTIONNOTICE procedure (right-click on the Procedures under the database, choose Filters... and put SBO_SP_POSTTRANSACTIONNOTICE there).
+- Find the SBO_SP_POSTTRANSACTIONNOTICE procedure (right-click on the Procedures under the database, choose- Filters... and put SBO_SP_POSTTRANSACTIONNOTICE there).
-    Right-click on the found procedure and choose Open Definition.
+- Right-click on the found procedure and choose Open Definition.
-    In the right window go to the Create Statement tab.
+- In the right window go to the Create Statement tab.
-    Copy to clipboard the whole content of the tab.
+- Copy to clipboard the whole content of the tab.
-    Click the 'Open SQL console for selected system' icon in the left window.
+- Click the 'Open SQL console for selected system' icon in the left window.
-    Paste the content from the clipboard.
+- Paste the content from the clipboard.
-    Change CREATE to ALTER and add the code under the – ADD YOUR CODE HERE line (if there are other pieces of code there, please put this piece at the end of the section).
+- Change CREATE to ALTER and add the code under the – ADD YOUR CODE HERE line (if there are other pieces of- code there, please put this piece at the end of the section).
-    Click the Execute icon in the right window (or click F8).
+- Click the Execute icon in the right window (or click F8).
-    Click OK in the message window.
+- Click OK in the message window.

 Click the Close button and Switch the Background Processing State switch to ON on the required database again.